FAQ

 Coexistence with ACT Step-by-Step is useful in many aspects:

-at the end of the Bilan Carbone® the organisation already has a roadmap that can be re-challenged with an ACT Step-by-Step approach (an essential step to move from Intermediate level to Advanced level)
+at the end of the Bilan Carbone® the organisation already has a roadmap that can be re-challenged with an ACT Step-by-Step approach (an essential step to move from the Intermediate level to the Advanced level)

 What comparison between Bilan Carbone® and Life Cycle Assessment?